shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_09.md

 In this task, you prepare your Web App to work with the API App by adding the URL of your published API App to the Application Settings of your Web App, using the Azure Cloud Shell and Azure CLI.

-1. In the **Azure portal** `https://portal.azure.com`, select the Azure Cloud Shell icon from the menu at the top right of the screen.
+1. In the [Azure portal](https://portal.azure.com), select the Azure Cloud Shell icon from the menu at the top right of the screen.

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/cloud-shell-icon.png "Azure Cloud Shell")